Fast Robust Kernel Regression through Sign Gradient Descent with Early Stopping: Equivalent Formulations of Kernel Ridge Regression

 \section{Equivalent Formulations of Kernel Ridge Regression}

-In this section, we present an equivalent formulation of the objective function in Equation \ref{eq:krr_obj_alpha}, which provides the same solution for $\alphahv$ as in Equation \ref{eq:krr_s_alpha}.
+In this section, we present an equivalent formulation of the objective function in Equation \ref{eq:krr_obj_alpha}, which provides the same solution for $\alphahv$.
 This formulation opens up for generalizing KRR by using penalties other than the ridge penalty and also provides an interesting connection to functional gradient descent \citep{mason1999boosting}.